 1. Same as the step 1 in clause 6.18.2.3.

-2. AMF forwards the ProSe Container to 5G DDNMF with the SUPI/SUCI of Announcing UE.
+2. AMF forwards the ProSe Container to PCF with the SUPI/SUCI of Announcing UE.

+3. PCF forwards the Request Message to 5G DDNMF.

+NOTE: If the 5G DDNMF is integrated within PCF, then this step can be internally executed.

-3. Based on PLMN ID in the User identity of the UE, VPLMN 5G DDNMF forwards the Discovery Parameter Request to the HPLMN 5G DDNMF.
+4. Based on PLMN ID in the User identity of the UE, VPLMN 5G DDNMF forwards the Discovery Parameter Request to the HPLMN 5G DDNMF.

-4. For Open discovery, HPLMN 5G DDNMF generates the ProSe ApplicationDiscovery Code or Discovery Filter according to the ProSe Application ID that is contained in the request message (i.e., Container).
+5. For Open discovery, HPLMN 5G DDNMF generates the ProSe ApplicationDiscovery Code or Discovery Filter according to the ProSe Application ID that is contained in the request message (i.e., Container).
 For Restricted discovery, HPLMN 5G DDNMF may interact with the ProSe AS to get the authorization for restricted discovery and retrieve the PDUID corresponding to the RPAUID before it generates the ProSe Discovery Code (ProSe Restricted Code for Model A and ProSe Query Code and ProSe Response Code for Model B) corresponding to PDUID.